nikolaybuhtiyarov/icons-display/README.md

 Also you can dynamically resize the icons, if you need a closer look!

 # How to use:
 (1) download this repo to your project's SVG directory;
-(2) in the svg tag of the sprites, add 'id' attribute, equals of the name of the sptrite;
-(3) in icons-display.html file, add all sprite's names to the "sprites" array;
+(2) in icons-display.html file, add all sprite's names to the "sprites" array;
-(4) if you have NodeJS installed, just double click "Show icons.cmd" file, and the preview will load in your default browser (Linux users must change "cmd" extention to "sh").
+(3) if you have NodeJS installed, just double click "Show icons.cmd" file, and the preview will load in your default browser (Linux users must change "cmd" extention to "sh").
 Otherwise, use any simple web server of your choice, to serve icons-display.html file.

 (Hint: create shortcut of 'Show icons.cmd' on your desktop for easy access)